codefresh-io/docs.codefresh.io/_posts/2024-12-30-dec-release-notes.md

 ---
 ## Features & enhancements

-While sharing this month's update, we want you to know that we're hard at work on several new features and improvements to make your experience even better.
+As we share this month's update, we want you to know that we're hard at work on several new features and improvements to make your experience even better.
 Stay tuned!

 ### GitOps: Display full name for applications